Can Deaf People Drive? - Some Surprising FactsPublished On

 Deaf People’s Right To Drive

-From the discussion, you know how hearing loss doesn’t affect one’s driving ability, and so, people with hearing loss are able to drive safely.
+From the discussion, you know how hearing loss doesn’t affect one’s driving ability, and so, people with hearing loss can drive safely.
 With the help of different technology, such as hearing aids and other things, they might drive even better than people with good hearing.
-So, they must be given the right to drive everywhere in the world, not just the states.
+So, they must be given the right to drive globally, not just in the states.

 Frequently Asked Questions: